omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/06-implementation-cookie-jwt.md

 npm install jsonwebtoken @types/jsonwebtoken
 ```

 In `signup.ts`, after saving the new user to Mongo, generate a JWT by providing the **payload** and the **secret (signing key)** , which we will discuss later on in more detail.
-Then, store it on the `req.session` object by specifying the object structure from stratch because of TS.
+Then, store it on the `req.session` object by specifying the object structure from scratch because of TS.

 ```ts
 const user = User.build({ email: email, password: password });